-rec-chan is the channel where the DTMF decoder is listening. send-to these separate Transmit radio channel.
-APP meaning send to any attached application(s). • IG - meaning send to APRS-IS server if IGate is configured.

-via-path is the digipeater path used when transmitting.
+rec-chan is the channel where the DTMF decoder is listening. send-to indicates where the result should be sent.
+It can be one or more of these separated by commas.
+Transmit radio channel. • APP - meaning send to any attached application(s).
+IG - meaning send to APRS-IS server if IGate is configured via-path is the digipeater path used when transmitting.
 Must NOT contain any spaces.